-Price per ADS

-The offering price will be based on the last reported sale price of our ADSs on the Nasdaq Global

-Market on the date of pricing of the offering.
-The last reported sale price of our ADSs on October 25,

-2007 was US\$15.79 per ADS.

-This Offering:

-ADSs Offered by Us 37,500,000 ADSs, (or 43,125,000 ADSs if the underwriters exercise the over-allotment option in full)

-ADSs Outstanding Immediately After This Offering

-106,787,500 ADSs (or 112,412,500 ADSs if the underwriters exercise the over-allotment option in full).

-Ordinary Shares Outstanding Immediately After This

-1,320,543,646 ordinary shares (or 1,337,418,646 ordinary shares if the underwriters exercise the overallotment option in full).

-Offering

-We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to an aggregate of 5,625,000 additional ADSs at the public offering price listed on the cover page of this prospectus for the purpose of covering over-allotments.
+Price per ADS US\$15.50 per ADS.
+This Offering: ADSs Offered by Us 37,500,000 ADSs, (or 43,125,000 ADSs if the underwriters exercise the over-allotment option in full).
+ADSs Outstanding Immediately After This Offering 106,787,500 ADSs (or 112,412,500 ADSs if the underwriters exercise the over-allotment option in full).
+Ordinary Shares Outstanding Immediately After This Offering 1,320,543,646 ordinary shares (or 1,337,418,646 ordinary shares if the underwriters exercise the over- allotment option in full).
+Over-Allotment Option We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to an aggregate of 5,625,000 additional ADSs at the public offering price listed on the cover page of this prospectus for the purpose of covering over-allotments.
+The ADSs Each ADS represents three ordinary shares, par value US\$0.01 per ordinary share.

-Over-Allotment Option

-The ADSs

-Each ADS represents three ordinary shares, par value US\$0.01 per ordinary share.

 The depositary will be the holder of the ordinary shares underlying the ADSs and you will have the rights of an ADS holder as provided in the deposit agreement.
 You may surrender your ADSs to the depositary to withdraw the ordinary shares underlying your ADSs.
 The depositary will charge you a fee for such an exchange.
 We may amend or terminate the deposit agreement for any reason without your consent.
 If an amendment becomes effective, you will be bound by the deposit agreement as amended if you continue to hold your ADSs.
 To better understand the terms of the ADSs, you should carefully read the section in this prospectus entitled "Description of American Depositary Shares."
 We also encourage you to read the deposit agreement, which is filed as an exhibit to the registration statement that includes this prospectus.

-Dividend Policy

-We currently intend to retain all of our earnings to finance the construction and development of our projects and to operate and expand our business and therefore do not intend to declare or pay cash dividends on our shares in the near to medium term.

-Timing and settlement of ADSs

-The ADSs are expected to be delivered against payment on ADSs will be deposited with a
+Dividend Policy We currently intend to retain all of our earnings to finance the construction and development of our projects and to operate and expand our business and therefore do not intend to declare or pay cash dividends on our shares in the near to medium term.
+Timing and settlement of ADSs The ADSs are expected to be delivered against payment on November 6, 2007.
+The ADRs evidencing the ADSs will be

-2007.
-The ADRs evidencing the